Manage licenses

 Licenses are managed by a License Manager.
 It is a micro-service application installed by default on the Controller server or a dedicated license server.
 There may be more than one license server if your solution is installed in redundancy.

-2. Click for the server with the Licensing processing type.
+Click for the server that includes the Licensing processing type.

 All time stamps are in Universal Time (UTC).